 I was 17 years old and filling time on my father Jack Spackman’s monthly computer magazine while I decided what to do with my life.
 I wasn’t expecting it to be hard work.
 I certainly wasn’t expecting any great responsibility.
 Then he got sick just before press day and left me holding the production baby.
 Suddenly I was in charge of the whole thing.

 In the four months I’d spent on Dad’s magazine Computer-Asia I served as an odd-jobber, learning skills as the need arose.
 So I’d done a few small interviews, attended a few press conferences and learned the rudiments of sub-editing.
 And proof-reading, endless proof-reading…

-We were a magazine serving Asia, not just Hong Kong, so every couple of months, as our meagre budget allowed, Bax would take a trip around the region and come back with a clutch of stories.
+We were a magazine serving Asia, not just Hong Kong, so every couple of months, as our meagre budget allowed, Jack would take a trip around the region and come back with a clutch of stories.

 This time he got sick, very sick.
 He returned from Malaysia with another round of the bronchitis which plagued his asthma-damaged lungs throughout his life and went straight to hospital.
 It was one week to press day.
 His stories were unwritten and inaccessible, locked in his notebook and his fevered head.

 I hadn’t been idle in his absence but we were still short a cover story, two inside features and a good chunk of the news in briefs which made up the first few pages.

 There was a stack of raw press releases and some second-rate features kicking around but how much copy did I need to churn out?
 I’d learned the basics of laying out pages and sizing pictures but I’d never been involved in planning the book – determining how many pages it should be and where to put the ads.